ev consulting address

 THE BATTERIES, LOTS OF BATTERIES

 4S6P EV ModuleIt took a long time to finally resolve this portion of the roadster project.
 I knew early on that I needed a set of batteries which would be nearly equal to the 800 hp that could be produced by the motors.
 I also knew that the batteries might be multiple smaller cells such as A123’s #26650 M1 lithium-iron-phosphate.
 Even though the project was well underway without a battery solution in hand, I was afraid that I might have to remove the floorboard and do the Fred Flintstone thing if no solution presented itself.
 Finally, I was contacted by the guys at Go Wheel Group, and they referred me to ev-battery.com.
-They have been manufacturing 13.2 volt modules which contain 24 of the #26650's in a 4-series, 6-parallel (4S6P) arrangement. ev-battery.com has been selling their 13.2 volt modules which contain 24 of the #26650’s in a 4-series, 6-parallel (4S6P) arrangement.
+They have been manufacturing 13.2 volt modules which contain 24 of the #26650's in a 4-series, 6-parallel (4S6P) arrangement mostly for the motorcycle market.
+(Today, Derek Barger of High Tech Systems, LLC provides these and other custom battery packs for electric racing vehicles.)

 After taking a close look at what ev-battery.com had to offer, I decided that this approach made good sense.
 I knew I needed around 360 volts and 1200+ amps from each of the two battery packs.
 A total of 2592 cells could produce this kind of power, but the wiring, interconnection, and battery management (BMS) would be hugely complex.
 Instead, the same thing could be accomplished by using 108 of the 13.2 volt modules that already contained the BMS.
 Interwiring would be much simpler….simply interconnect the main terminals using 3/4 X 3/16 inch solid copper bus bars.
 So, basically, the plan is to have two battery packs each comprised of two parallel strings of 27 modules.
 54 modules per pack, 108 modules total.
 Each pack’s rating is 356.4 volts nominal with an output current of 1440 amps maximum for 10 seconds.
-This would be great for the drag strip, but would still allow the roadster to have reasonable range, estimated at 75 to 125 miles-per-charge.
+This would be great for the drag strip, but would still allow the roadster to have reasonable range, estimated at 75 to 125 miles-per-charge with conservative driving on a combination of city streets, highways, and freeways.

 current testerI recognized right away that it would be helpful to design and build a battery tester, as it would be necessary to check all 108 battery modules from time-to-time for power delivery and consistency.
 Of course, the most accurate way to test batteries would be to charge them consistently, and then discharge them consistently at a preset current level.
 Since the voltage of any loaded battery varies with time, the load must remain constant.
 A simple load resistor requires continual adjustment to keep the current constant, and that’s way too time-consuming.
 I used two 400 amp motor controllers and two high power resistor banks.
 Total current is held constant according to potentiometer input, and is presettable from 0 to 800 amps.
 Input range is 8.5 to 24 volts.
 The load shuts off automatically according to dialed preset voltage.
 An elapsed time meter records load time to within 1/10th of a second.